-Choosing between an ISA or a general savings account doesn’t need to be a nail biter.
-After all, you can actually have both.
+Choosing between a stocks and shares ISA (individual savings account) or a general savings account doesn't need to be a send you up the wall.
+After all, you can have both.

-Understanding the differences between the two is a helpful way to decide which account would better suit your needs.
-You may find your ISA serves your long-term savings goals, while your general savings account is for your short term cash needs.
-Each account has different benefits, and it’s up to you to decide which makes the most financial sense for your circumstances.
+You may find your ISA serves your long-term savings goals, while your general cash savings account suits your short-term cash needs.
+Each account has different benefits, and it's up to you to decide which makes the most financial sense for your circumstances.

 What is an individual savings account?

 Ah, the ISA. the investor's bread and butter.
 It's an account geared towards building savings (funnily enough) and comes with certain tax benefits and a yearly allowance as to how much you can put in.

 We'll go through the nuances and flavours of ISA below but the whole goal here is to help people save and invest in a tax-efficient way, that isn't just stockpiling cash in a bank account.

 The UK offers four different types of ISAs.
 The table below provides a brief outline of the differences between ISAs.

 One way to think about an ISA is as the tax-efficient cousin to a standard savings account or general investment account (GIA).
 And while there's a limit on how much you can save into ISAs each tax year (which runs 6 April 2022 - 5 April 2023), once your money or investments are inside you won't have to worry about any UK tax on the interest or dividend income you're paid or profits earned on any investments.

 This financial year (2022/2023) has a £20,000 contribution limit.
 You can plug it all into one particular ISA, or you can spread it across a few different types of ISA.

 Plenty of people choose to split their ISA allowance across both the cash ISA and stocks and shares ISA.